 8Visit Bukchon Hanok Village In Seoul, South Korea

-Next time you find yourself walking the six feet from your desk to your bed, imagine instead you’re walking along the streets of the Bukchon Hanok Village in Seoul.
-This perfectly preserved village is lined with hanoks or (traditional Korean houses) dating back 600 years, many of which are now traditional restaurants, guesthouses, or tea houses.
+Next time you find yourself walking six feet from your desk to your bed, imagine instead you’re walking along the streets of the Bukchon Hanok Village in Seoul.
+This perfectly preserved village is lined with hanoks (traditional Korean houses) dating back 600 years, many of which are now traditional restaurants, guesthouses, or tea houses.
 If you really want to get in the spirit, you could order in (or cook!) some Korean food to feed your daydreams.

 9See The Iconic White And Blue Houses Of The Cyclades Islands, Greece